 Spiritual life coach salary by stage and business model

 This is the table we wish someone had given us.
-Real spiritual coaching income ranges by stage and business model, drawn from ICF data, ZipRecruiter 2026 figures, and our editorial research:
+Real spiritual coaching income ranges by stage and business model, anchored to the ICF 2025 Global Coaching Study, common market rates, and transparent revenue calculations:

 | Stage | Format | Typical earnings |